reevoo/reevoo.github.io/docs/reevoomark/getting-started.markdown

 Getting Started
 ===============

-Reevoo uses a JavaScript to provide access to our ratings and reviews solution directly to browsers.
+Reevoo uses JavaScript to provide access to our ratings and reviews solution directly to browsers.
 We have strived to keep this as clean and simple as possible to implement and use.

 Please note that all of these examples use capitalized words such as ```TRKREF``` or ```SKU``` to indicate values you should provide.